-Broken Base: The last single from Plastic Beach, Doncamatic, is shaping up to be this.
-Half the website/YouTube comments are lauding it as a spiritual successor to DARE, and the other half are criticizing it for its lack of Damon Albarn and similarity to current pop.
+One of the last singles from Phase 3, "Doncamatic", which wasn't part of Plastic Beach, caused one.
+Half the YouTube comments are lauding it as a spiritual successor to "DARE", and the other half are criticizing it for its lack of Damon Albarn and similarity to current pop.
 Its release as a single also provoked anger, as it was chosen over fan favorite "Empire Ants".
-Then Doncamatic had a video made for it, which was considerably less epic and plot-advancing than the canceled "Rhinestone Eyes" video.
+Then "Doncamatic" had a video made for it, which was considerably less epic and plot-advancing than the canceled "Rhinestone Eyes" video.

 Cargo Ship: The Feel Good Inc. commentary makes reference to Murdoc's "bass-shagging action".